sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 	Chuong Vo
 		-Finish modeling the Effect schematics for the synthesizer and connect them all together before sending them over to Eric for quality assurance(2)
 		-Continue to write Arduino code (1)
-		-Create and fill out a Gantt Chart for the Project scheadule (2) Sierra Buckley
+		-Create and fill out a Gantt Chart for the Project schedule (3) Sierra Buckley
 		- continue kicad adjustments with new additions with team (2)
 		- team effort on BOM (2)